timCF/genom/README.md

 gen_server(host leader) sends to other hosts list of info about itself and other apps in this host if can's connect to host leader - became host leader itself

-#
-# EXPOKER - TODO fix generating of next expected card in copies of apps when reading up-to-date state
-#